MitrB/MitrB.github.io/_posts/2025-10-15-actor-system.markdown

 We can go even further and have different scenarios for a given dialogue sequence.
 Imagine that for the same dialogue sequence, like the example given before we might have a situation where we foresee another group of Actors.
 Maybe we have a much more subdued or active group, or maybe we have a completely different scenario if there is a specific character in the group.

-Let's get into the technical stuff by looking at some high level methods of achieving such an Actor system.
+Let's get into the technical stuff by looking at some methods of achieving such an Actor system.
 Starting with mapping the Character Actors to Dialogue Actors.

 ## Mapping Characters to Actors